What is An Earnings Call?

 Financial Modeling Course

 * 12+ Hours of Video

 The company officials give the information regarding hosting the call in advance through an earnings call calendar Persons attending the event consist of media persons for event coverage, investors, and market analysts.
 The details of the information provided in the call could vary from company to company based on their performance.
 However, there are a few common threads of information that are discussed below.

 #1 – Safe Harbor Statement

-It is basically a kind of disclaimer that the presentation will include the forecasted financial results as well, which may differ from the actual results achieved.
-It saves the company from any future liability owing to the fact that management gave some estimates regarding its future results, and the same did not match with the actual results.
+It is a kind of disclaimer that the presentation includes the forecasted financial results, which may differ from the actual results achieved.
+It saves the company from any future liability since management estimates did not match the actual ones regarding its future developments.

 #2 – Discussion of the Financial Results